Delhi LG recommends action against IAS officer in bribery case | Law-Order

 - India

-Delhi Lieutenant Governor Vinai Kumar Saxena has recommended action against IAS officer Udit Prakash Rai for allegedly accepting Rs 50 lakh bribe to grant ''undue favours'' to an executive engineer in two corruption cases, LG office sources said on Wednesday.
+Delhi Lieutenant Governor Vinai Kumar Saxena has recommended the Ministry of Home Affairs (MHA) to take action against IAS officer Udit Prakash Rai for allegedly accepting Rs 50 lakh bribe to grant ''undue favours'' to an executive engineer in two corruption cases, LG office sources said on Wednesday.

 Rai is currently posted as a special secretary in the health and family welfare department of the Delhi government.